 Adult learning is a vital part of our congregation.
 Here are some of the programs that are offered on a regular basis.
-Please see the calendar for actual dates.
+Please check the calendar for actual dates.

 Learn with Rabbi Lee Friedlander

 Our congregation began its history with a seminar on Reconstructionism.
 It was only after a few years of people coming together to study the writings of Mordecai Kaplan that they decided to hold Shabbat and holiday services.
 By our engaging in these seminars, we keep alive the intention of our founders, that our spiritual experiences be tied to a self-conscious approach to Judaism grounded in an understanding of the Jewish People’s history.
-To that end, Rabbi Lee offers two biweekly seminars.
+To that end, Rabbi Lee offers several options for your consideration.
 Previous attendance at either of these seminars is not required, nor is regular attendance necessary.

 Learn with Rabbi Jodie Siff

-2ND GENERATION SURROGATE SURVIVORS: Children and grandchildren of survivors are invited to participate in continuing to tell the stories and the history of their family member.
+2ND GENERATION SURROGATE SURVIVORS: Thursdays, 7:30pm.
+Children and grandchildren of survivors are invited to share the stories and the history of their family members.
 These connections provide a vital link to the events of the Holocaust in a time when there are fewer survivors living to tell their own stories.
-The process begins with an education of how to effectively tell the story of your family member to different groupings of people.
-Irving Roth for the Holocaust Center at Temple Judea trains family members of survivors to tell their relative’s stories.

 Learn with Cantor Eric Schulmiller